magento/devdocs/guides/v2.3/graphql/reference/customer.md

 The `Customer` endpoint contains information about a customer account accessible through queries and mutations.

-Currently, GraphQL relies on [session authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-session.html).
-To successfully return or modify information about a customer, you must be logged in as a customer in the same browser you are using to make GraphQL calls.
+To return or modify information about a customer, Magento recommends you use customer tokens in the header of your GraphQL calls.
+However, you also can use [session authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-session.html).

 ## Queries
 Use queries to read server-side data, such as a specific customer's address.